cocotec/rules_coco/docs/c.md

 Creates a C test library from Coco-generated C test code.

-This automatically adds the Coco C testing runtime as a dependency by accessing it from the Coco toolchain.
+This automatically adds the Coco C runtime as a dependency by accessing it from the Coco toolchain.